 - The paths in the upper Gardens are paved, shoveled and salted and should be accessible to wheelchairs, walkers, strollers and pull-along wagons.
 The lower mulched path is difficult to navigate and not recommended for wheelchairs and walkers.
 Horse-drawn wagon rides are typically available on a first-come, first-served basis.
 Golf cart rides from the building to the horse-drawn wagons are available for those unable to walk down the mulch where the wagons begin.
 There are three large steps up into the horse-drawn wagon.
 Please bring someone to assist you in getting onto the horse-drawn wagon.
 There are no motorized scooters or wheelchairs available at the Garden.
 Families walking with small children should bring a large wheeled stroller or pull along wagon.

 - Suggestions for those with limited mobility.

-- Purchase your tickets in advance at the Garden, Festival Foods locations or online.
+- Purchase your tickets in advance at the Garden or online.